ICTU/sonar/CONTRIBUTING.md

 ## Where can I go for help?

-If you need help, you can ask questions by [opening a new issue in this repository](https://github.com/ICTU/sonar/issues/new).
+If you need help, you can ask questions by [opening a new issue in this repository's issue tracker](https://github.com/ICTU/sonar/issues/new).

 ## What does the Code of Conduct mean for me?